mackili/Data-Analysis-and-Optimisation/Paper.md

 - Cycling
 - Walking

-# Model calculation
+# Model description

-The model considered in this paper will was calculated as following.
-In order to measure attractiveness of physical infrastructure for each of the 250m rasters, each raster was first assigned the nearest station based on proximity to their central feature.
+The model considered in this paper is calculated as following.
+In order to measure attractiveness of commutes for each of the 250m rasters, each raster is first assigned the nearest station based on proximity to their centroid.
-Then the bi-directional passenger potentials were calculated for each combination of stations based on the assignment made.
-Thanks to the availability of GTFS transit data, these potentials were attributed to sets of morning and afternoon connections using a bi-directional network.
+Then the bi-directional passenger potentials are calculated for each combination of stations based on the assignment made.
+Thanks to the availability of GTFS transit data, these potentials were attributed to sets of morning commute connections using a bi-directional network and a modified Djkstra algorithm.

-Each potential record was also assigned the amenities offered on both stations and rolling stock.
-This allowed for a _route score_ calculation.
-The route score was then backfitted with data about potentially necessary train changes and additional time necessary for it.
-Moreover, each connection was assigned a service frequency score.
-The last factor accounted for was the time of arrival at the destination station.
-Following paragraphs provide a detailed description of the calculation process.
+Each potential commute is then assigned the amenities offered by rolling stock used.
+Data about necessary train changes and additional time necessary for it is also attributed along with average speed and duration of each potential commute.
+The last factor noted for is the time of arrival at the destination station.
+Following paragraphs provide a detailed description of the calculations.

 ## Distance raster to station

-In order to assign stations to rasters, each raster had a centroid calculated, from which distance was measured to a station.
-The centroid calculation was conducted using the Point tool, according to Esri's documentation (https://pro.arcgis.com/en/pro-app/latest/help/editing/create-point-and-multipoint-features.htm).
-The raster dataset was retrieved from Statistik Austria and filtered by location to only include rasters that intersect communities within Lower Austria and Vienna (https://www.data.gv.at/katalog/dataset/566c99be-b436-365e-af4f-27be6c536358).
-Filtering was conducted using Gemeinde Ids.
-This allowed the Raster dataset to shrink from over a million rows to 316317.
-The facility assignment tool of the Network Analyst toolbox in ArcGIS Pro requires points as features to assign, hence a centroid of each raster was calculated.
-For this the Feature to Point tool of ArcGIS Pro was used (https://support.esri.com/en-us/knowledge-base/how-to-find-the-centroid-of-polygons-using-calculate-ge-000021849).
-Assignment of each raster centroid to the nearest station was conducted using the road network for Vienna and Lower Austria and Network Analyst tool in ArcGIS Pro.
-The size of the dataset was posing a problem:
+In order to assign stations to rasters, each raster has a centroid calculated, from which distance is measured to all stations in the dataset.
+The centroid calculation is conducted using the Point tool, according to ESRI's documentation for ArcGIS Pro [@centroidEsri].
+In case of this paper the rasters dataset is retrieved from Austrian Statistical Office (Statistik Austria) and filtered by location to only include rasters that intersect communities within Lower Austria and Vienna [@statistikRasters].
+Filtering is conducted using a spacial join.
+ArcGIS Pro allows to select based on location, therefore each raster touching any within the region.
+The filtering allowes the number of mobility rasters in dataset to shrink, in case of this paper from over a million rows to 316317.

+Originally the assignment of each raster centroid to the nearest station was supposed to be conducted using the road network for Vienna and Lower Austria and the Network Analyst tool available in ArcGIS Pro.
+The size of the dataset however posed a problem:

 - 381 stations (_Facilities_)
 - 316.317 rasters (_Incidents_)

 Giving $381\cdot316.317=120.516.777$ possible combinations.

-Such number of calculations turned out to be infeasible for ArcGIS Pro as the problem would not even construct.
+Such number of calculations turned out to be infeasible for ArcGIS Pro as the problem would not construct, let alone execute.
 Therefore, heuristics became a necessity.
-Following the example of previous analysis (https://www.arbeiterkammer.at/infopool/wien/Verkehr_und_Infrastruktur_56.pdf), each station was assigned a distance band along the road network.
-The distance bands were weighted, which later allowed to assign points for closeness of a station.
-Still following the reasoning of (https://www.arbeiterkammer.at/infopool/wien/Verkehr_und_Infrastruktur_56.pdf), the distance bands calculated for each station were:
+Following the example of @brezinaPendelnOstregionPotenziale2015, each station within Vienna city limits is assigned a distance band along the road network.
+Stations outside of Vienna city limits are assigned distance bands based on a circle being drawn around them, radius of which demarked a distance band.
+Following the reasoning of @brezinaPendelnOstregionPotenziale2015 further, the distance bands calculated for each station are:

 - 500 meters
 - 1000 meters